 Additionally, our group is not an anti-development group.
 We are also not against truck drivers, union members or warehouse workers, and in fact, we have folks of those professions who are part of the fight.
 We ardently support them as they support us because many of them have first-hand knowledge why this project is not good for our community.

+Since 2017, we have been committed to taking action: making phone calls, writing letters or emails, passing out flyers, printing flyers, advocating in door-to-door campaigns, attending meetings, and doing our part to make sure our neighbors know what’s going on.
 Our group is actively working to ensure elected officials hear clearly from residents about the unsuitability of this industrial development for our area.
 While we will try to get updates to this page as soon as we can, please visit our Facebook page for the latest news, information and updates.

-ABOUT OUR SIGNS
+ABOUT OUR SIGNS – New & OLD

 You may have noticed yard signs in the yards of homes in Elwood and Manhattan.
-The “Just Say No To Northpoint” signs were created by a Jackson Township resident who wanted to show opposition to Northpoint Development’s Compass Business Park and raise awareness about the ongoing truck problems that have plagued Elwood since Centerpoint Intermodal and other distribution warehouses popped up along Route 53.
+The “Just Say No To NorthPoint” signs were created by a Jackson Township resident who wanted to show opposition to NorthPoint Development’s Compass Business Park and raise awareness about the ongoing truck problems that have plagued Elwood since Centerpoint Intermodal and other distribution warehouses popped up along Route 53.

-As our grassroots effort has grown, we have come to realize that areas outside of Elwood, such as Manhattan and neighboring communities currently shielded from through-truck traffic, have not experienced the influx of wayward trucks described above, and as such, the message became skewed/misinterpreted by some.
+We wanted to offer people the ability to learn more about our group and what we’ve done.
+As such, our signs to offer that with our website.
+Additionally, as our grassroots effort has grown, we have come to realize that areas outside of Elwood, such as Manhattan and neighboring communities currently shielded from through-truck traffic, have not experienced the influx of wayward trucks described above.
+As such, the message became skewed/misinterpreted by some.
 At no point in time were our signs intended to disrespect the truck driving profession as a whole.